MagicDev0428/investorServer/README.md

     company_name: 'XYZ LLC'
     // more data as needed by the liquid file of the invoice template };

-  const type = 'documents';   // the template is in the documents folder const template = 'invoice'; // the acutual template folder name where liquid file is placed. const folderId = '1xyz...'; // the id of the documents folder which belongs the the investor Ahsan Butt
+  /* the template is in the documents folder */ const type = 'documents';

+  /* the acutual template folder name where liquid file is placed. */ const template = 'invoice';

+  /* the id of the documents folder which belongs the the investor Ahsan Butt */ const folderId = '1xyz...';

   /* create the template file */
   const document = new Document(name, data, type, template);
   const path = await document.create();

   /* fileId is the id of the file on google drive.
-You need to save it to the investor object in db. */ const fileId = await document.savePDF(folderId);
+You need to save it to the */ /* investor object in db. */ const fileId = await document.savePDF(folderId);